Nutrien Wool Merino Fleece Competition

 The competitions are open to:

-Those aged between 15 and 25 years as at 1st May in the year of the competitor’s State Final.
+Young people aged 15 and under 25 years as at 1st May in the year of the Competitor’s State Final.

 A Queensland resident for a minimum three (3) months prior to competing; OR resident at a Queensland education institution OR residing interstate but can prove an affinity with a Queensland Agricultural Society.